 The GEF's inclusion of the blue economy in the GEF Programming Directing for the 7th Cycle (GEF-7) is an opportunity to strengthen the relevance of SAPs and NAPs to national governments and the private sector and to increase their investment in managing the resources of their EEZs so that countries can break their dependence on GEF funding.
 This opportunity includes working with financial institutions to invest in the blue economy, working on strategies at country and regional levels, and implementing blue economy interventions at national and local scales to contribute to achieving the GEF7 Programming Directions especially within the International Waters Focal Area.
 The project is closely aligned with the GEF-7 International Waters Strategy, specifically Objective 1: Strengthening Blue Economy opportunities.
 Within IW Objective 1, the project contributes to the GEF targets for 1) sustaining healthy coastal and marine ecosystems, and 2) catalyzing sustainable fisheries management.
 The project is also receiving US\$1,000,000 of investment from GEF Biodiversity Focal Area STAR contributions of Jamaica (\$500,000), Panama (\$200,000), and Belize (\$100,000), Barbados (\$100,000) and Saint Lucia (\$100,000).
 These funds will all be invested in respective national level activities aligned with supporting development of Marine Spatial Plans, establishment of Marine Protected Areas, and overall mainstreaming of marine biodiversity management in blue economic development.
-More specifically, these national level investments are aligned with BD Objective 2: Address direct drivers to protect habitats and species and the specific investment focus on marine protected areas.
-Below is a summary of Country-level GEF Incremental Cost Reasoning for STAR BD Funding for each of the participating countries with STAR contribution to the project.
+More specifically, these national level investments are aligned with BD Objective 1: Mainstream biodiversity across sectors as well as landscapes and seascape and BD Objective 2: Address direct drivers to protect habitats and species and the specific investment focus on marine protected areas.